 - Translate your skills.
 For many veterans, this is the hardest one.
 If the employer you're interested in provides a translator on their website, use it.
 Otherwise, try the tools at Military.com or O*Net to relate your hard and soft skills to the needs of the employer.

 - Highlight your results.
 Wherever you can, quantify the results of your past experiences.
 For instance, did you lead 150 troops and supervise $10 million of equipment?
 List it.

 - Prioritize your background.
 Your resume should include the aspects of your background that are relevant to the job you're applying for.
 Make it easy for the reader to see how your experience relates to what they are looking for by prioritizing your background.

 - Make sure it's formatted for email (PDF).
 You will often email your resume to employers and networking contacts.
 Be sure to have a version of your resume saved as a PDF, so the formatting stays intact.

 - Leave some things out.
 Your resume is not a listing of everything you've ever done.
 If you throw everything you can into your resume, you make the work harder for the reader.
 This is a turn-off to recruiters.

 - Include your contact information.
 It might sound obvious, but make sure your name, cell phone number and email are listed on every page of your resume.
 Sometimes pages can get separated.

-- Proofread it!
+- Proofread it.
 Have three friends proofread your resume.
 One typo, formatting error or grammar mistake can turn off a recruiter.

 - Include volunteer work.
-If you have done volunteer work during your time in the military or afterwards, include it if the experience can showcase new skills, a passion to serve, or value to the recruiter or hiring manager.
+If you have done volunteer work during your time in the military or afterward, include it if the experience can showcase new skills, a passion to serve, or value to the recruiter or hiring manager.